-Some 27 companies have indicated that they are planning to participate in South Africa's nuclear new build information supplied to confirm our understanding of the key issues that impact the timing and affordability of a nuclear programme," said Eskom acting CEO Matshela Koko.
+Some 27 companies have indicated that they are planning to participate in South Africa's nuclear new build programme.

 South African utility Eskom said the firms had responded to the request for information (RFI) it issued in December last year.
 Both Rosatom and EDF issued statements last month indicating they had met the first deadline in the procurement process.